Why is Elvis Presley on my best 1,000 albums ever list?

 What does Elvis Presley mean to me?
 What does it make me feel?
 Why is it exciting or compelling?

-It all comes together with “Blue Suede Shoes,” a song that reminds you that music can be joyful and energetic while coming from an earnest and pre-irony place.
-Most of all it just rocks in a way that truly defines “old school.”
+It all comes together with “Blue Suede Shoes,” a song that reminds you that music can be joyful and energetic and pure.
+Most of all, it just rocks in a way that truly defines “old school.”

 “Just Because” is an incredible deep cut so I will provide it here for you… simple due to an undetermined reason (see what I did there?).